-Welcome to my personal blog, D.C.
+Welcome to my blog, D.C.
 Food Rag!
 My name is Elizabeth Laseter and I am a food writer, professional restaurant cook and competitive runner/triathlete living in Washington, D.C.

 I graduated from Johns Hopkins University with a double major in writing and art history in 2011.
 Through writing internships in college, I eventually realized that I wanted to pursue food journalism.
-I attended culinary school L’Academie de Cuisine in Gaithersburg, Md., to learn more about food and cooking and to gain credibility as a food writer.
+I attended culinary school at L’Academie de Cuisine in Gaithersburg, Md., to learn more about food and cooking and to gain credibility as a food writer.
 The one-year program included six months in the classroom and six months as an extern at a fine-dining restaurant.

 I am currently working as a full-time cook at Cashion’s Eat Place in Adams Morgan, my externship site.
 I have learned how to do just about everything on the line – I work the grill (my favorite station), sauté and salad stations.
 I am also a freelance food writer for publications and blogs in the D.C./Baltimore area.
 One of my favorite recent articles that I wrote was a chocolate chip cookie guide to D.C. for a New York-based food blog, Serious Eats.